 sY124, sY128 and sY133 micro satellite markers were mainly associated with the AZFb region of the Y-chromosome.
-Interestingly in the present study, group 2 control workers shows a deletion in the STS sequence and it also showed each 1 deletion in the groups 3 and 6.
-Hence the sY124 satellite marker is significantly increased in both control at 41-60 years and all EST groups except group 4 (Passive smoking 20 to 40 years) and group 5 at P<0.05.
-The sY128 satellite marker is significantly increased in all EST groups except group 4 (Passive smoking 20 to 40 years) as compared to control subjects at P<0.05.
+Interestingly in the present study, group:2 control subjects shows a deletion in the STS sequence and it also showed each 1 deletion in the group:3 and 6.
+Hence the sY124 satellite marker is significantly increased in both control subjects (40-60 age) and all EST groups except group 3 (Passive smoking subject-20 to 40 age) and group 5 at P<0.05.
+The sY128 satellite marker is significantly increased in all EST groups except group 3 (Passive smoking subject-20 to 40 age) as compared to control subjects at P<0.05.

-The sY133 satellite marker is significantly increased in all EST groups except group 4 (Passive smoking 20 to 40 years) as compared to control subjects at P<0.05.
+The sY 133 satellite marker is significantly increased in all EST groups except group 3 (Passive smoking subject-20 to40 age) as compared to control subjects at P<0.05.
 Deletion of AZFb is associated with germ cell development arrest at pachytene stage.
-These observations are consistent with the observations of that subjects with AZFb deletion range from azoospermia to mild oligozoospermia [23].
+These observations are consistent with the observations of that subjects with AZFb deletion range from azoospermia to mild oligozoospermia [17].